 provided that where the need for curtailment arises due to Congestion, the provisions of section 10 shall apply.

-Scheduled Maintenance
+Maintenance

-Where it intends to carry out Scheduled Maintenance that will reduce its ability to receive Gas at a Receipt Point and/or make Gas available at a Delivery Point (but not any Scheduled Maintenance which First Gas believes will not have such an effect), First Gas will:
+First Gas will, where it intends to carry out Scheduled Maintenance that will reduce its ability to receive Gas at a Receipt Point and/or make Gas available at a Delivery Point (but not any Scheduled Maintenance which First Gas believes will not have that effect), publicly notify its intentions on OATIS, as early as practicable and not less than 30 Days’ prior to commencing work, together with the likely duration of the work.
+In respect of any Delivery Point, First Gas will:

-give each affected Shipper and Interconnected Party as much notice as it can, and in any case not less than 30 Days’ notice, prior to commencing such Scheduled Maintenance;

-advise each affected Shipper and Interconnected Party of the likely duration of the Scheduled Maintenance and the likely effects; and
+advise of the expected impact on Operational Capacity and/or any other effects; and

-use reasonable endeavours to undertake such Scheduled Maintenance at a time that will minimise the likely effects,
+use reasonable endeavours to undertake such Scheduled Maintenance at a time when the offtake of Gas is lowest,

-provided that where any Scheduled Maintenance notified pursuant to part (a) of this section 9.2 is delayed prior to work commencing, First Gas will notify each affected Shipper and Interconnected Party thereof but will not be required to re-start the 30 Days’ notice period.
+provided that where any Scheduled Maintenance notified pursuant to this section 9.2 is delayed prior to work commencing, First Gas will promptly provide notice of that delay on OATIS, but will not be required to re-start the 30 Days’ notice period.
+Each Shipper directly affected by the Scheduled Maintenance will reasonably facilitate the work including by using reasonable endeavours to take delivery of Gas in the manner requested by First Gas.